Complex Income Scenarios

 Many borrowers with multiple income sources are financially stronger than borrowers with a single paycheck.

 The key is understanding how those income sources may be documented and evaluated.
-It's also important to know what lending sources favor which scenario.
+It's also important to know which lending sources favor which scenario.

 Looking at the Whole Story

-Mortgage qualification is rarely about a single document.
+Mortgage qualification is never about a single document.

 When multiple income sources are involved, lenders may need to review how those sources interact and whether they are likely to continue.